Avanitia/Avanitia.github.io/_posts/2022-12-06-solving-case-studies-with-postgresql.md

-## Solving Case Studies Using PostgreSQL
+## Solving Case Studies Using PostgreSQL: Uber Commuter Time Analysis

 <p align="justify">
-  Hello! in this post I will show you how I use PostgreSQL to solve some case studies example.
-The source of these case studies can be found on https://www.interviewquery.com.
+  Hello! in this post I will show you how I use PostgreSQL to solve a case study example.
+The source of this case study can be found on https://www.interviewquery.com.
 Do keep in mind that my answer is not absolute; there could be other ways to solve it, so other answers are welcomed.
 Well, let's get to it!
 </p>

-<h2>Case 1: Uber Commuter Time Analysis</h2>
+<h2>Case Study: Uber Commuter Time Analysis</h2>
 <p align="justify">
   Let’s say you work at Uber.
 The rides table contains information about the trips of Uber users across America.
 The table is as follows.</p>